Anissa Urtez

-Anissa Urtez (born January 18, 1995) is an American professional softball player for the Blaze of the Athletes Unlimited Softball League (AUSL).
+Anissa Nicole Urtez (born January 18, 1995) is an American professional softball player for the Blaze of the Athletes Unlimited Softball League (AUSL).
 She played college softball for Utah.
 She represented Mexico at the 2020 Summer Olympics.

 Early life

 Urtez attended high school at Downey High School in Downey, California.
 During her junior year, she hit .577 with 36 runs scored, 44 RBIs, 10 home runs, 18 extra-base hits and a .990 slugging percentage.
 She was subsequently named San Gabriel Valley League (SGVL) MVP, first-team All San Gabriel Valley League, and Press-Telegram Player of the Year.
 During her senior year in 2012, she broke every Downey High School record.

 College career

 Urtez played college softball at Utah.
 During her freshman year in 2014, she batted for a .353 average and was second on the team with 18 extra-base hits, 10 doubles, three triples and six home runs.
 She finished second in the league with 149 assists at shortstop, and was named All-Pac-12 Honorable Mention, and Pac-12 All-Freshman Team.
 During her sophomore year in 2015, she started all 55 games for the Utes at shortstop, where she led the Pac-12 with 12 sacrifice bunts, and ranked in the top ten in the Pac-12 with 106 assists.
 After the season she was named Honorable Mention Pac-12 All-Defensive Team.

 During her junior year in 2016, she posted a .380 average with 70 hits, 16 doubles, four home runs, 46 RBI.
 She led the conference in doubles, and assists (142), and ranked sixth in hits, and RBI.
 Following the season she was named First Team All Pac-12.
 During her senior year in 2017, she posted a .410 average with eight doubles, two triples, two home runs, 52 RBI and 138 assists.
 She ranked fourth in the Pac-12 in batting average and RBI.
 Following the season she was named Second Team All Pac-12.
 She finished her career ranking in the top-five in both doubles (42) and RBIs (161) in Utah history.